New EnglandFarm Guide

 Sweet Roots Farm

-A small farmstand route
+A small farm stand route

 A local Vermont option for seasonal berries and a quieter farm visit.